 As a manager or owner of an organization, you need to analyze whether an employee fears his performance or reacts to the management style.
 If you feel you have an insecure employee working for you, here are five ways how to help an employee gain confidence and deal with an insecure employee:

 An employee may become insecure when he thinks he isn’t trained properly around his responsibilities.
-If you think additional training may improve the employee’s knowledge and eliminate the insecurities, arrange proper training immediately.
+If additional training may improve the employee’s knowledge and eliminate insecurities, arrange proper training immediately.

 The use of poor communication may misdirect the performance levels of your employees, and they may seek further directions when unsure.
 Ensure that the nature of the task is defined properly and guidelines are clearly outlined so that employees meet company standard work performance without seeking further instructions and guidance.

 Give recognition and celebrate success to boost the morale of insecure employees.
-You can keep the frequency of checkpoints to once a week to keep boosting the confidence levels.
+You can keep the frequency of checkpoints to once a week to boost confidence levels.

 A confident employee is more productive and loyal to your business than an insecure employee.
 Here are three ways confident employees can benefit your business.

 According to a survey by Indeed, 98% of employees believe that their performance is at its best when they feel confident at the workplace.
-Confidence boosts the problem-solving abilities of an employee in difficult situations.
-Moreover, when an employee is confident and has high morale, he is willing to accept new projects and work outside of his comfort zone as he is not fearful of making mistakes.
-When an employee lacks confidence, he may doubt his own decisions and take longer to complete tasks assigned to him.
+Confidence boosts the problem-solving abilities of an employee under challenging situations.
+Moreover, when an employee is confident and has high morale, he is willing to accept new projects and work outside his comfort zone as he is not fearful of making mistakes.
+When an employee lacks confidence, he may doubt his decisions and take longer to complete tasks assigned to him.
 This can reduce the overall productivity of the employee.

-Employee self-confidence and positive morale are important for a business to attract and retain top talents.
-Follow the ways mentioned earlier on how to boost employee confidence and morale to encourage better employee productivity.
-Boosting employee confidence and self-esteem is a delicate balancing process, and you may face some setbacks along your way, but don’t look back – your business will enjoy amazing rewards.
+Employee self-confidence and positive morale are essential for a business to attract and retain top talent.
+Follow the ways mentioned earlier to boost employee confidence and enthusiasm to encourage better employee productivity.
+Boosting employee confidence and self-esteem is a delicate balancing process, and you may face some setbacks along the way, but don’t look back – your business will enjoy fantastic rewards.